marcoradocchia/bombuscv-rs/README.md

 - [ ] Provide build & install instructions in [README](README.md), as well as
   the instructions to install OpenCV.
+- [ ] Make install script for automated installation on RaspberryPi.
 - [x] Passing `video` or `directory` options in the configuration file using `~/<path>` results in an error: in the Deserialize expanding `~` to absolute path is required.